wilsonzlin/minify-html/README.md

 <details>
 <summary><strong>Ruby</strong></summary>

-hyperbuild is available as a [native module](https://github.com/danielpclark/rutie) for macOS and Linux, and supports Ruby versions 2.5 and higher.
+hyperbuild is published on RubyGems, available as a [native module](https://github.com/danielpclark/rutie) for macOS and Linux, and supports Ruby versions 2.5 and higher.

 ##### Get

-Download and install the [gem](https://wilsonl.in/hyperbuild/bin/0.0.28.gem).
+Add the library as a dependency to `Gemfile` or `*.gemspec`.

 ##### Use